amzn/style-dictionary/docs/api.md

-Takes a platform and performs all transforms to the properties object (non-mutative) then cleans all the files and perfoms the undo method of any [actions](actions.md).
+Takes a platform and performs all transforms to the tokens object (non-mutative) then cleans all the files and performs the undo method of any [actions](actions.md).

 | Param | Type |